jodyhagins/slotmap/docs/API.md

 ### Iterating with Early Exit

-Use the `Options` parameter to stop iteration when a condition is met.
+There are two ways to stop iteration early: using the `Options` parameter or returning `bool` from the callback.

 ```cpp
 #include <wjh/slotmap/SlotMap.hpp>